Brooklyn RobotWorks

 then...

-buckles, egg slicers, toilet seat hardware, toilet tank plumbing, hair
+buckles, 3 egg slicers, toilet seat hardware, toilet tank plumbing, toilet plunger,

 dish cleaner brushes, athletic leg guards, lots of doorstops, bicycle lights,

-lots of plumbing supplies, lots of closet pole mounts, door-wall guards,
+lots of plumbing supplies, lots of closet pole mounts, door-wall guard,

-crimpers, contact lense cases, telephone handsets, socks, shoe horns
+crimpers, contact lense cases, 4 telephone handsets, socks, 2 shoe horns,

-radiator pipe guards, army boots, 76 velcro straps, bottlecaps,
+radiator pipe guards, army boots, 83 velcro straps, lotsa bottlecaps,

-a kid's toy helmet (after 20 hours of detailing), jar openers,
+a kid's toy helmet (after 20 hours of detailing), 26 athletic laces, ashtray,

 toilet bowl brush holder (figure that one out!), 2 belts, audio speaker,

-hairclip, flanges, drain stoppers, cellphone chargers, bath towel holders,
+hairclip, flanges, drain stoppers, cellphone chargers, 2 hand towel holders,

 and...